Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M09L06_Build_Approval_Flow.md

 2. Search for **Condition** and select **Condition** control.

-3. Click on the first Choose a Value field and select Responses from the Dynamic Content pane.
+3. Click on the first Choose a Value field and select **Outcome** from the Dynamic Content pane.

 4. Leave **Is Equals to** as the operator.